Governance Assurance & Capital Stewardship

 - Governed activation restored alignment.

-Where accountability cannot be delegated and timing carries contractual consequence, governance must operate at the level of configuration, sequencing and commitment - not after variance becomes public.
+Where accountability cannot be delegated and timing carries contractual consequence, governance must operate at the level of configuration, sequencing and commitment - not after variance becomes irreversible.